FrancoisChabot/easy_grpc/README.md

 With easy_grpc, writing asynchronous rpc servers is simple.
 This is especially true for servers that need to send rpcs to other services during the handling of a rpc.

+** Disclaimer: This is idealized code, the actual implementation is not quite there yet (though it's getting close).**

 ```cpp
 class MyService_impl : public pkg::MyService {
 public: